VA and More for Veterans at SCC

 VA students may receive benefits only for those courses that are required for graduation or are a prerequisite for courses required in the program of study.
 When additional courses beyond the courses required for graduation are needed to overcome a grade point deficiency, the additional courses may be approved with required documentation outlined in VA regulations.

-Internet/Online, Hybrid and Video Courses
+Internet/Online, Hybrid, Synchronous, and Video Courses

 SCC offers a variety of course delivery methods within a certificate, diploma or degree program of study.
 Non-traditional course delivery methods are listed in the semester course schedule and on the College's web site.
 SCC expects students to participate in all instructional activities since these courses are comparable to resident (traditional classroom) courses.
 SCC requires that each course offered in one of these non-traditional formats meets prescribed academic standards.